Ronald91Smith/Movie_Trailer_Website/README.md

 # Movie_Trailer_Website

-Begin by downloading the Movie_Trailer_Website zip file
+Go to the green button (Clone or download) and download the Movie_Trailer_Website zip file

-Extract the Movie_Trailer_Website folder from zip file
+Extract the Movie_Trailer_Website folder from the downloaded zip file

-To open these files you need to have "Python" installed
+You need to have "Python" installed in order to open the files

-Follow this link to download "https://www.python.org/downloads/"
+Follow this link to download python: "https://www.python.org/downloads/"

-Once downloaded click the icon and follow the instructions to install
+Once downloaded follow the instructions to install

+ python
-Once installed click on "entertainment_center.py" to open completed project
+Once installed click on "entertainment_center.py" to open the Movie_Trailer_Website

-You can open "py" file types in "Idle" to read and edit codes on your desktop
+You can open ".py" files in "Idle" to read and edit the code

 This concludes the README